This guide explains how to get the precise coordinates of a standalone receiver using the NOAA’s Online Positioning User Service (OPUS).

-Once you finish the survey, don't forget to toggle off raw data recording in the Logging tab.
+Once you finish the survey, don't forget to turn off raw data recording in the logging settings.

 After you finish raw data logging, you may download RINEX data from Reach to your mobile device.

-- In ReachView 3, go to the Logging tab.
+In ReachView 3, go to the Logging screen.

-- Click on the Choose file button and browse for observation data (raw*.NNO).
+Click on the Choose file button and browse for the observation file (.**O).

-- Type a pole height in the Antenna Height box.
+Type a pole height in the Antenna Height field.

 OPUS will send the file with the solution to your email address.

-In the solution report, you will get the name of the used reference frame, the XYZ and LLH coordinates of the point, and accuracy estimation in meters.
+In the solution report, you will get the name of the used reference frame, the XYZ and LLH coordinates of the point, and the estimated accuracy in meters.
 Additionally, you can check these fields: OBS USED, FIXED AMB, OVERALL RMS.

-If you need the acquired coordinates to use them as the base position for RTK/PPK, you can now enter the base coordinated into the ReachView 3 app.
+If you want to use the obtained coordinates as a base position, you can enter the base coordinates in ReachView 3.

 Open ReachView 3 and connect to the Reach you want to use as a base.